prperold/jquery-onepage/README.md

 ## Usage

-Include the script *after* you have included jQuery in the *head* of the page.
+Include the script *after* you have included jQuery in the *head* of every page of your website.
 Invoke the *onepage* function.

 ```html
 <head>